jtrauer/epi_model_r/README.md

 ### Infectious compartment(s)
 Differing from earlier releases, this is now specified as a list of all the compartment types that are infectious, in order to allow for multiple infectious compartment types.
 For example, patients may be infectious when active undiagnosed, as well as after diagnosis.
-This can be requested by specifying the infectious_compartments with multiple list elements (e.g. ["infectious", "detected"] in Python).
-The default argument to infectious_compartment is ["infectious"], so the model will not run if no alternative argument is submitted and "infectious" is not included in the compartment types requested.
+This can be requested by specifying the infectious_compartments with multiple list elements (e.g. infectious_compartment=["infectious", "detected"] as the Python argument in construction).
+The default argument to infectious_compartment is ["infectious"] (so the model will not run if no alternative argument is submitted and "infectious" is not included in the compartment types requested).

 ### Tracking outputs
 For outputs such as incidence and total mortality, a dictionary/list can be passed (output_connections) to request